The Best Skinny Fat Diet, According to Science

 The human body will always burn calories consumed from food and calories from stored regular white/yellow fat first (83, 84).
 It does not casually and arbitrarily burn priceless genetic default muscle/mass.
 It will only do so if you are starving it/denying it the nutrients it requires, which is all too common in antiquated calorie-deficit CICO (calorie in, calorie out) calorie-is-a-calorie diets.

 Type of diet matters, and there is not one single weight loss study with data that knows the specific muscle/mass tissue levels (MRI or better) of each participant BEFORE weight loss.
-Muscle mass levels were estimated with inaccurate (at best) body fat percentage (%) calculations or the like.
+Muscle mass levels were estimated with inaccurate (at best) lean body mass and/or body fat calculations (percentage, waist-to-hip ratio/WHR, etc.) or the like.
 Please comment below with a study that proves otherwise.

 A properly executed low-carb diet (85) does not require a calorie deficit, which helps maintain genetic default muscle/mass while reducing skinny fat (if you are genetically experiencing it) and avoiding eating disorders (anorexia nervosa, bulemia nervosa, binge eating disorder (BED), etc.) (86, 87, 88, 89).
 It is also more conducive to healthy (90, 91, 92) aging and longevity, especially vegetarian/vegan-omnivore versions in terms of centenarians (people who live to 100 years or older)(93, 94, 95).